Romney back to campaign attacks on Obama after Sandy pause

 By Steve Holland

-ROANOKE, Virginia Republican presidential candidate Mitt Romney returned to campaign attacks against President Barack Obama on Thursday after a pause for the storm Sandy, hitting the Democrat for proposing more government bureaucracy.
+ROANOKE, Va., Nov 1 Republican presidential candidate Mitt Romney returned to campaign attacks against President Barack Obama on Thursday after a pause for the storm Sandy, hitting the Democrat for proposing more government bureaucracy.

 Romney swept into must-win Virginia looking to increase turnout among Republican voters in a conservative area of the state to help offset the Democrats' advantage the northern area.
 Virginia went for Obama in 2008 but may flip for the Republican this year.